 The Cayuga Improvement Association, affectionately known as The CIA, is a neighborhood organization initially established to insure the neighborhood had basic infrastructure, such as paved streets and adequate lighting - not a given back in 1939.
 It was incorporated in 1978 and is a registered 501(c)(3) organization.

-As the neighborhood evolved over the years the CIA has promoted civic improvement with the goal of bettering the general welfare of our neighborhood.
+As the neighborhood evolved over the years, the CIA has promoted civic improvement with the goal of bettering the general welfare of our neighborhood.
 Members regularly attend meetings at City Hall and report back to membership.
-We regularly speak in front of city commissions, serve on a Task Force and been in regular communications with District 11 Supervisors and have a permanent seat at the District 11 Council.
+We regularly speak in front of city commissions, serve on a Task Force, remain in regular communications with District 11 Supervisors, and have a permanent seat at the District 11 Council.

-From it’s inception, the CIA h as been successful because of it’s members and we can be more effective with YOUR involvement.
-The Cayuga Improvement Association is your neighborhood organization working to improve the qulity of life in our corner of San Francisco, resulting in a safer, friendlier, and more beautiful environment.
+From its inception, the CIA has been successful because of its members and we can be more effective with YOUR involvement.
+The Cayuga Improvement Association is your neighborhood organization working to improve the quality of life in our corner of San Francisco, resulting in a safer, friendlier, and more beautiful environment.